 Leslie Roche (she/her), is the rangeland management specialist in UC Cooperative Extension in the Department of Plant Sciences.
 She works with ranchers and rangeland managers to develop drought adaptation and recovery strategies.
 California ranching is largely dependent on rain-fed systems — as opposed to groundwater or stored water — and therefore is among the first in agriculture impacted by drought.
 Contact: 530-754-8766, firstname.lastname@example.org.

-Fish, dams, forests and lakes
+Fish, dams, forests, lakes and oceans

 Watershed management and fish